Update: Summer 2018

 - EXP U.S. Services Inc. – Designer

-CTA has issued draft documents to the selected shortlisted proposers.
-Proposals will be due in late 2018.
-CTA will evaluate the proposals based on the best value to CTA comparing the technical criteria to the price proposed.
+We will evaluate the proposals based on the best value, comparing the technical criteria to the price proposed.

-Throughout 2018, CTA will continue to work closely with the local communities, including residents, business owners and elected officials, to provide regular project updates and will work to minimize impacts to service and neighboring communities.
-CTA expects major construction of this project to begin in 2019.
+Throughout and beyond 2018, we'll continue to work closely with the local communities, including residents, business owners, and elected officials to provide regular project updates and will work to minimize impacts to service and neighboring communities.